The Dunhill Medical Trust PhD Opportunities

 Newcastle University invites applications to a doctoral training programme on multiple long-term conditions and social inequalities funded by The Dunhill Medical Trust.

-Doctoral studentships are available under the following four themes.
-The available projects are listed under each theme heading.
+One doctoral studentship is available from the projects listed below under themes 1, 3 and 4.
 Applicants are invited to indicate their preferred PhD projects, but also to nominate a second and third choice.

 Theme 1: Understanding the mechanisms of ageing and age-related disease